âGreat salespeople are relationship builders who provide value and help their customers win.â â Jeffrey Gitomer

 â

-Fear of Missing Out (FOMO) â If everyone else is benefiting, theyâll want in, too.
+Fear of Missing Out (FOMO)- if everyone else is getting something good, they will want it too.

 â

-Words That Build Trust and Credibility
+Sales Words and Phrases for Business That Build Trust and Credibility

 1. Guaranteed